illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 ## Create and Push your Readme.md

 In this step you will clone the Private GitHub repo you have been provided with by the professor (you received an invite email to it) to your local system.
 In the root of this repo you will create a file named `Readme.md` and a folder named **images**.
 This `Readme.md` will contain the elements below written in Markdown.
-This is a good [Markdown cheatsheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").
+This is a good [Markdown cheat-sheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").

 The document will include: